 - Remove the skillet from the heat and let it rest covered for 5-10 minutes.

 - Remove the bay leaves.
 Fluff the dish with a fork and season with salt and freshly ground black pepper to taste.
+Add the browned sausage back to the skillet and stir to warm.
 Garnish with fresh thyme or parsley.

 Notes